lourod1987/Final-Frontierv2/README.md

 Welcome to the Final Frontier.
 Can you survive?
 How many points will you score?

+# To run the game
+    * If you are downloading the files simply open the index.html from the directory where the rest of the game files are located in your favorite browser.
+    * Alternatively you could visit the live link at http://www.luisrodrigueziii.com/final-frontier.html.

 # Rules
 * Avoid taking damage.
-Each time an enemy ship hits you will lose a health bar.
+Each time an enemy ship hits or shoots your ship you will lose a health bar.
 * You start with 3 health bars.
 * Destroy as many enemy ships as possible to get the highest score.
-* Enemies not destroyed come back around to attack after exiting bottom of the screen.
+* Enemies not destroyed come back around to attack again after exiting bottom of the screen.
 * Game will launch first wave of enemies after 5 seconds.
-* Survive for a minute and a half (01:30) to win!
+* Survive for a minute and a half (01:35) to win!

 # Controls